 The factors that go into this decision are varied for each person, but I’ve found there are at least five questions you should ask yourself to help zero in on whether you should write something yourself or hire someone else to do it for you.

 1. How much time do you have?
 Seriously, this is the first question you should ask.
 Not whether you like to write or not.
 Because no matter how much you like to write, you will hate writing if you’re having to do it at 3am every day after a full day on your other work.
 Trust me on this.
 The good news is that 15 minutes a day is enough if you have someone to help you stay consistent.

 3. What are your long-term vs. short-term writing goals?
-If you’re posting a few articles to as part of a short-term PR plan, hiring a writer might be the best option.
+If you’re posting a few articles as part of a short-term PR plan, hiring a writer might be the best option.
 Your goal is to make a strong first impression and then move on.
 But if you’re rolling out a long-term branding endeavor with your blog or column, or you’re considering writing a book, a writing coach can not only help you accomplish these goals but help you strengthen your writing skills and confidence along the way.